RyhanSunny/SQL_Basic_Queries/README.md

 # SQL_Basic_Queries
-Practices with basic data handling and table manipulation using https://sqlzoo.net/wiki/SQL_Tutorial
+Practices with basic data handling and table manipulation using the exercises on https://sqlzoo.net/wiki/SQL_Tutorial